ably/ably-python/README.md

 [![Coverage Status](https://coveralls.io/repos/ably/ably-python/badge.svg?branch=master&service=github)](https://coveralls.io/github/ably/ably-python?branch=master)

 A Python client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
 This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support (if any).
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support (if any) or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.

 ## Supported platforms